luckyguy73/omniwatch/README.md

-# OmniWatch
+# OmniWatc## Features
+- **User Authentication**: Google Sign-In with Firebase Auth for personalized experience
+- **Normalized Data Structure**: Efficient storage with no duplicate movie/TV data across users
+- **User-specific Watchlists**: Personal ratings, notes, and watch status for each user
+- **Data Deduplication**: Same movie stored once globally, referenced by multiple users
+- Two tabs: TV Shows and Movies
+- Live, debounced search-as-you-type (300ms) with up to 10 suggestions
+- Suggestions show title and year; add via a green "+" button
+- Add and Remove items (Remove uses a consistent square red X button at the far-left of the title)
+- Items sorted alphabetically by title (case-insensitive)
+- In-app toast notifications (blue theme) that appear at the top and auto-dismiss after 5s
+- Light/Dark theme toggle (dark is default)
+- Mobile-friendly layout and accessible controls (aria-labels, keyboard-friendly)

-A responsive web app to track and manage Movies and TV Shows with a clean, fast UI.
+- Server-side TMDB API routes for movie/TV details, search, and trendingnsive web app to track and manage Movies and TV Shows with a clean, fast UI.
 Built with Next.js App Router, React, Tailwind CSS, Firebase Firestore, and The Movie Database (TMDB) APIs.

 • Framework: Next.js 15 (App Router) + React 19
 • Styling: Tailwind CSS v4 (using Inter via next/font)